YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario01/README.md

 Last, the IP address (endpoint) configured for the bucket is the following: 192.168.0.230

-## H. Create a Volume Snapshot Class on the primary cluster
+## I. Create a Volume Snapshot Class on the primary cluster

 Creating CSI Snapshots also requires a _Volume Snapshot Class_, which is not installed by default.
 An example can be found in Trident's [Scenario13](../../Trident_Scenarios/Scenario13/1_CSI_Snapshots/) folder: